Fortive: 2021

-In July Fortive exercised their option on Team Sense, finalizing the acquisition form PSL.
+In July Fortive exercised their option on TeamSense, finalizing the acquisition from PSL.
 Later that month, Fortive entered into a definitive agreement with Bayard Capital and Accel Partners to acquire ServiceChannel, a leading global provider of SaaS-based multi-site facilities maintenance service solutions with an integrated service-provider network.
 Fortive anticipates that the acquisition will close in the third quarter of 2021.
 ServiceChannel FY 2021 revenue expected to be approximately $125 million (recurring revenue of approximately $117 million); expected long-term revenue growth rate of mid-teens.
-This acquisition expected to enhance Fortive’s revenue growth profile by approximately 50 basis points; anticipated to reach 10% ROIC target in 5 years.
+This acquisition expected to enhance Fortive's revenue growth profile by approximately 50 basis points; anticipated to reach 10% ROIC target in 5 years.
 The purchase price for the acquisition is approximately $1.2 billion and is expected to be funded primarily with available cash.
-Upon closing, ServiceChannel is expected to be an independent operating company within Fortive’s Intelligent Operating Solutions segment.
-ServiceChannel expands Fortive’s leading offering of Facility and Asset Lifecycle workflow solutions, alongside Accruent and Gordian.
+Upon closing, ServiceChannel is expected to be an independent operating company within Fortive's Intelligent Operating Solutions segment.
+ServiceChannel expands Fortive's leading offering of Facility and Asset Lifecycle workflow solutions, alongside Accruent and Gordian.
+It was announced in December Fortive entered into an agreement to buy healthcare software maker Provation from private equity firm Clearlake Capital Group.

+2023

+In October 2023, Fortive acquired German manufacturer Elektro-Automatik for $1.45 billion to strengthen Fortive's position in the electronic test and measurement market.

 Divestitures

 In October 2018, Fortive spun off their automation businesses, namely, Kollmorgen, Thomson, Portescap, Jacobs Vehicle Systems, and associated subsidiaries to Altra Industrial Motion for an estimated $3 billion.

 In September 2019, Fortive announced its intention to split into two separate publicly traded companies.
 In January 2020, the name of the new company was announced as Vontier.
 Vontier would comprise the transportation and franchises businesses.
-Specifically, the spin off would included Gilbarco Veeder Root, Matco Tools, Hennessey, GTT, Teletrac Navman, and associated subsidiaries.
+Specifically, the spin off would include Gilbarco Veeder Root, Matco Tools, Hennessey, GTT, Teletrac Navman, and associated subsidiaries.
 An IPO was estimated to yield $1 billion, but was postponed in April 2020 due to uncertainty in the market stemming from the COVID pandemic.
 Instead, Fortive chose to spin the business off to shareholders in October 2020 without first having the IPO.
 Upon separation, Vontier replaced Noble Energy as a member of the S&P 500.

+In July 2025, Fortive spun off their precision technologies business into Ralliant Corporation, an independent, publicly traded company.